-EMEA Remuneration Advisory Council ('ERAC') is a regional governance council that oversees the development and implementation of policies and practices in line with specific regulatory provisions that apply to relevant entities within the EMEA region as well as ensuring consistency with BNY Mellon company principles and compliance with the laws and regulations issued by the relevant states and regulatory authorities.
+EMEA Remuneration Advisory Council ('ERAC') is a regional governance council that oversees the development and implementation of policies and practices in line with specific regulatory provisions that apply to EMEA entities as well as ensuring consistency with BNY Mellon's principles and compliance with the laws and regulations issued by the relevant states and regulatory authorities.

 Human Resources and Compensation Committee of BNY Mellon ('HRCC') is responsible for overseeing BNY Mellon's employee compensation and benefits policies and programmes globally.
 It reviews and is responsible for the compensation plans, policies and programs in which the senior officers participate and has general oversight for the other incentive, retirement, welfare and equity arrangements for all employees globally.
-The members of the HRCC are non-executive members of the BNY Mellon's Board, acting on behalf of the Company.
+The members of the HRCC are non-executive members of BNY Mellon's Board, acting on behalf of the BNY Mellon Board.

-Compensation Oversight Committee of BNY Mellon ('COC') is responsible for ensuring compensation plans are based on sound risk management, it provides governance and risk oversight and advises the HRCC on any compensation risk issues.
+Compensation Oversight Committee of BNY Mellon ('COC') is responsible for overseeinig all incentive plans and regulatory matters related to company incentive plans and compensation plans are based on sound risk management.
+It provides governance and risk oversight and advises the HRCC on any compensation risk issues.
 The members of the COC are senior members of BNY Mellon management, including the Chief Human Resources Officer, the Chief Risk Officer, the Chief Financial Officer ('CFO') and the Head of Compensation & Benefits.
 The Chief Executive Officer ('CEO') is responsible for the funding and design of incentive plans.
 All new material incentive plans, material changes to existing incentive/sales plans and funding accrual decisions are subject to the review and approval of the CEO and CFO prior to the oversight by the HRCC.

 Incentive Compensation Review Committee ('ICRC') is the coordinating body of senior executives responsible for the oversight of the process to evaluate and recommend compensation reductions for all employees.
-These decisions are based on feedback regarding risk, compliance, audit and legal outcomes as well as situations of an employee engaged in fraud or directly or indirectly to have contributed to a financial restatement or other irregularity.
+These decisions are based on feedback regarding risk, compliance, audit and legal outcomes as well as situations of an employee engaged in fraud or who has directly or indirectly contributed to a financial restatement or other irregularity.
 The ICRC is a management-level committee that reports its recommendations to the HRCC.
-Ex ante adjustments are recommended by the employee's management for review and approval by the committee and ex post adjustments are formulated by the committee.
+Ex-ante adjustments are recommended by the employee's management for review and approval by the committee and expost adjustments are formulated by the committee.
 The Chief Human Resources Officer chairs the committee supported by the Global Head of Compensation and Benefits.
 Voting members include the CEO, Chief Risk Officer, Chief Compliance Officer, Chief Auditor, CFO and General Counsel.